 Caught round a campfire over the holiday period?
 No ghost stories.
 Tales of death, dying and ghosts are considered supremely inauspicious, especially during Chinese New Year.
 Similarly, it's not the time to show friends your favourite horror movie.

 Lady in Red

 Chinese New Year is packed with colors and while any bright color is said to bring luck it is red that really sets hearts racing.
-You'll find everything from belts and wallets to shoes and hair coloured throughout Chinese New Year.
-Don't be surprised if your friends have their favourite lucky red underwear on.
+You'll find everything from belts and wallets to shoes and hair colored throughout Chinese New Year.
+Don't be surprised if your friends have their favorite lucky red underwear on.

 08 of 10